Ms Kate Jones CChem FRSC

 George lectures regularly on toxicological topics at Kings College London and at the Royal Society for Public Health (RSPH).
 He has been a member of the Royal Society of Chemistry’s Toxicology Group for over 20 years, and was chairman of the Group between 2001 and 2004.
 He has also served as member of the Accreditation Panel of the UK Register of Toxicologists (two spells) and has chaired the Society of Chemical Industries’ (SCI) Health and Safety Group between 1980 and 1985.

-Michael Quint is an environmental consultant and registered toxicologist with over 25 years’ experience of assessing chemicals in the environment, primarily focused on the risk assessment of contaminated land.
-He has worked in the USA and UK and has undertaken numerous projects for public and private sector clients.
-A registered expert witness, he has helped to develop government guidance in contaminated land risk assessment and has provided expert evidence.
-His publications include "Environmental Impact of Chemicals: Assessment and Control" and he was a contributing author to Blackwells' "Handbook of Environmental Risk Assessment" and Sweet and Maxwell's "Contaminated Land (Second Edition)".
-He was joint founder of the Society of Brownfield Risk Assessment (SoBRA), which he represents on BSI's EH/4 (soil quality) technical committee.
-Mike was a member of the Cabinet Office’s Soil Guideline Value Task Force and was recently named by Defra as one of 13 leading experts within the land contamination sector.
+Michael Quint has over 30 years experience in environmental consultancy, with a particular emphasis on the human health risk assessment of chemicals in soil, water and air.
+He has held positions with several major consulting companies in the US and UK, before setting up London-based E H Sciences in 2009.
+Mike is a registered toxicologist and chartered scientist, and he has undertaken numerous projects for public and private sector clients.
+His publications include the RSC's "Environmental Impact of Chemicals: Assessment and Control" and he was a contributing author to Sweet and Maxwell's "Contaminated Land (Third Edition)".
+He was a joint founder of the Society of Brownfield Risk Assessment (SoBRA), which he represents on BSI's EH/4 (soil quality) technical committee.
+Mike was a member of the Cabinet Office’s Soil Guideline Value Task Force and was technical lead on Defra's C4SLs project.

 Dr Martin Rose EurChem CSci CChem FRSC